- City Council Home

 The City Council is the governing body of the City of Lake Oswego, and the citizens elect members at large.
 The Mayor and Councilors are elected to four-year terms.
 The charter provides that the term of office for the Mayor and Councilors not exceed a period of eight consecutive years.
 At least three council positions are up for election every two years.
 The three candidates who receive the highest number of votes are elected to the vacant seats.

-The Council meets regularly on the first and third Tuesdays of each month at City Hall.
-The agenda of each meeting includes time for citizen comment.
+The Council meets regularly on the first and third Tuesdays of each month virtually or at City Hall.
+The agenda of each meeting includes time for public comment.
 For more information, call (503) 534-4225, or email the City Recorder